 You might also like

-12SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-The human rights watchdog has admitted
+John Pring, who runs the Disability News Service, publishes his weekly news round-ups of the happenings in the disability world the past week. • A report into one of the most

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-The UK government appears to have become
+10SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
+A second council has been accused